Coursework Overview

 • Work on general science communication and networking skills.

-• Attend the DEB/ECH294 Current Progress in Biotechnology seminars (3 quarters for credit) and sign up go to lunch with an industry speaker.
+• Attend the DEB/ECH294 Current Progress in Biotechnology seminars - finish 3 quarters for credit prior to the QE and audit seminars as time and interest permits.
+Sign up go to lunch with an industry speaker at least once.

 • Attend the DEB Science Communication Workshop in Winter Quarter.